 Indic Academy and Bharat Adhyayayan Kendra, BHU came together to organize a first of its kind Indica Yatra Conference on 15-17th November 2019.
 The conference was held at the prestigious Banaras Hindu University, Varanasi.
-It aimed to bring limelight on the ancient Indic tradition of Travel.
+It aimed to bring limelight to the ancient Indic tradition of Travel.
 Including the concept of Tirtha yatra i.e. pilgrimage from the scholarly lens.
 It also aims to look at how ancient traditions can be adapted for modern times to promote travel and tourism in India.

-The 3 Day event drew highly successful participation with active discussions on different perspectives of travel from historical, social, economic and tourism promotion angles.
+The 3 Day event drew highly successful participation with active discussions on different perspectives of travel from historical, social, economic, and tourism promotion angles.
 The conference was curated by Dr. Nagaraj Paturi and Anuradha Goyal.

 Inauguration – Indica Yatra Conference 2019

-Hari Kiran Vadlamani, Founder, Indic Academy set the agenda for the Yatra Conference by highlighting the need of Indic scholars & storytellers to immerse themselves in Indic culture.
+Hari Kiran Vadlamani, Founder, Indic Academy set the agenda for the Yatra Conference by highlighting the need for Indic scholars & storytellers to immerse themselves in Indic culture.
 He encouraged them to deep dive into our timeless wisdom.
 And convert it into products relevant to today’s consumers.
-Some examples could be books, Courses/Workshops, and experience like “Weekend with Wisdom”.
+Some examples could be books, Courses/Workshops, and experiences like “Weekend with Wisdom”.
 Anuradha Goyal the founder of Inditales – a leading travel blog from India and co-curator of the Indica Yatra conference, emphasized the need for osmosis between storytellers and Indic scholars whose massive work remains very much within the microscopic community.

 Dr. Vijayshankar Shukla from Indira Gandhi National Center for Arts, who has extensively traveled across India shared insights on how historically Tirtha yatra (Pilgrimage) along with Utsava (festival) & Sthala Mahatmya (Local legends) evolved through the fusion of Vaidik and Shakta traditions.